tekknolagi/tekknolagi.github.com/index.md

 Fun fact: I have now contributed to five different Python runtimes (Skybison, Cinder, CPython, PyPy, and Pyjion).

+## I like writing.

+I have a blog but also now I have an academic paper!
+Check out [Dr Wenowdis:
+Specializing dynamic language C extensions using type information](/assets/img/dr-wenowdis.pdf) (PDF), which is accepted at PLDI SOAP 2024.

 ## I will happily talk in front of people.

 * [*Compiling ML models*](/assets/img/compiling-ml-models.pdf) (PDF) at NEU Software Day 2023